opvious/abaca/README.md

 ### Request body type inference

-`yasdk` automatically type checks each request's body against its `'content-type'` header.
+`abaca` automatically type checks each request's body against its `'content-type'` header.
 In the common case where the header is omitted, the SDK's default is used (`application/json`, unless overridden at creation time):